-Selby & Friends originally began as a series of concerts introducing music to children presented by Kathryn Selby at the Powerhouse Museum in Sydney with a second series for general audiences in the evening, supported by IBM Australia from 1989-1993.
-Re-emerging in 2007 as a new, nationally touring series with Selby and invited guest artists, Selby & Friends has continued to present concerts of the highest quality with stunning reviews and a large and loyal audience.
+Selby & Friends originally began as a series of concerts introducing music to children presented by Kathryn Selby at the Powerhouse Museum in Sydney with a second series for general audiences in the evening, supported by IBM Australia from 1988-1993.
+Re-established in 2007 as a new, nationally touring series with Selby and invited guest artists, Selby & Friends has continued to present concerts of the highest quality with stunning reviews and a large and loyal audience.
 ABC Classic FM and the MBS network record for broadcast each tour program.

 Artistic Director Kathryn Selby notes, "I am joined in 2017 by yet another splendid ensemble of artists with whom I have had the pleasure to work in past seasons.
 Violinists Natalie Chee, Daniel Dodds and Andrew Haveron are joined by brilliant young Australian virtuoso Grace Clifford who returns from the US for a special tour with cello favourite Clancy Newman.
 Old friends Julian Smiles, Umberto Clerici, Timo-Veikko Valve and violist Tobias Breider complete an outstanding group of performers whose brilliance and charisma always bring unique charm, wit and warmth to the stage."

 We invite you to celebrate the 2017 season with us!